tomisin05/MARCLE/README.md

 2. Rating a guess:
    - Input: User submits the guess "HELLO"
-   - Output: AI rates the guess and provides feedback (e.g., "YELLOW" for a good guess)
+   - Output: System rates the guess based on the current game phase and provides color-coded feedback

 ### Integration Patterns